minqiaowang/hybrid-adg/deploy-adg-lvm/deploy-adg-lvm.md

 3. Run the command in sqlplus as sysdba.
-This will modify the db and log file name convert parameter, unset db_domain.
+This will modify the db and log file name convert parameter, unset `db_domain`.

 **Note:** The different database domain name of the on-premise and cloud will cause DML Redirection error, in this lab, we don't use the database domain.